 Prepare for the arrival of your baby by attending one of our online education workshops for specific situations

 Breastfeeding is a learned skill, for mums and babies alike.
 Get the practical skills to help you and your baby in establishing breastfeeding, as well as solutions for common challenges.
-Learn with a small group of other expectant parents, covering must-have tips and techniques from our qualified breastfeeding educators and hear first-hand from a breastfeeding mum in our Q&A segment.
+Learn with a small group of other expectant parents, covering must-have tips and techniques from our qualified breastfeeding counsellors and educators.
+At the end of the session, hear from a breastfeeding mum who has been in your situation and ask anything you want to know in the Q&A segment.
 You’ll leave feeling empowered, excited and prepared for the journey ahead.

 Multiples Breastfeeding Preparation Session

-This workshop includes all the wonderful content included in the general Breastfeeding Preparation Session as well as extra information specific for mums expecting multiples, including expressing and suitable positions for breastfeeding multiples.
+This workshop includes all the wonderful content contained in the general Breastfeeding Preparation Session as well as extra information specific for mums expecting multiples, including expressing and suitable breastfeeding positions.

 LGBT+ Breastfeeding Preparation Session

 This workshop will provide you with antenatal education in a safe and accepting environment.
 It covers all the essential information in the general Breastfeeding Preparation Session as well as topics such as co-feeding, relactating and inducing lactation.

 The Q&A segment will provide you with the opportunity to ask a new parent anything you want to know.